World Health Organization Collaborating Centre for Community Health and Development at the University of Kansas

 Continuous Designation of WHO Collaborating Centre at KU since 2004

 The WHO Collaborating Centre at KU received official designation by the World Health Organization in 2004.
 The WHO CC received resignation through 2020.
-Reporting to the KU Chancellor, the WHO CC is a part of KU’s Work Group for Community Health and Development.
+Reporting to the KU Chancellor, the WHO CC is a part of KU’s Center for Community Health and Development.